adonespitogo/node-set-ip-address/README.md

 ```

-Configure VLAN
+Create and Configure VLAN Interface
 ---

-You can create vlan interface by passing `vlanid` option.
+You can create vlan interfaces by passing `vlanid` option.
 Make sure to load `8021q` module to the kernel:

 ```
 sudo modprobe 8021q